 In 2019, screen legend Jane Fonda, regularly arrested for protesting about climate change outside the U.S. Capitol, promised to never buy a new garment again.
 “You see this coat?” she told the crowd at one of her ‘Fire Drill Fridays’.
 “I needed something red and I went out and found this coat on sale.
 This is the last article of clothing that I will ever buy.
 When I talk to people about, ‘We don’t really need to keep shopping.
 We shouldn’t look to shopping for our identity.
 We don’t need more stuff,’ then I have to walk the walk too.”

-This year, BAFTA provided guests and honourees with a guide specifically created by the London College of Fashion’s Centre for Sustainability.
+In 2020, BAFTA provided guests and honourees with a guide specifically created by the London College of Fashion’s Centre for Sustainability.
 But beyond committed re-wearer Kate Middleton’s gold and white Alexander McQueen dress, the response at the London event in February was disappointing.
-The 2020 Oscars were better.
+The Oscars were better.
 Elizabeth Banks wore the fire-red strappy plunge-neck dress she wore to Vanity Fair’s party in 2004 to the same 2020 event.
 “It’s gorgeous and it fits…so why not wear it again?!” says Banks, explaining her aim “to bring global awareness to the importance of sustainability in fashion”.
 First-time Oscar-winner Laura Dern appeared at the party in the dramatic custom-made black Armani gown she’d worn to the Wild At Heart premiere at Cannes 1990.

 Cate Blanchett has long been outspoken about her enthusiasm for re-wearing.
 In 2018, the Australian actress told The Hollywood Reporter: “From couture to T-shirts, landfills are filled with garments that have been unnecessarily discarded.
 Particularly in today’s climate, it seems willful and ridiculous that such garments are not cherished and re-worn.”
 At the American Film Institute’s Award Gala in 2018 she wore a dress first seen at the New York Film Festival in 2015, and as a Cannes 2018 juror she looked gorgeous in a lacy, backless black Armani Prive dress she’d first worn at the 2014 Golden Globes.
 Ahead of the 2020 Venice Film Festival in September, she announced that, as jury president, she would commission no new garments for the event, to encourage others to rethink their red-carpet wardrobes.
 “We need to get the word out to get rid of this ridiculous notion that dresses cannot be worn twice!” says her longtime stylist, Elizabeth Stewart.
 “Beautiful clothes should last a lifetime.”